Is Solar Worth It?

 State-Level Solar Incentives

-On top of the potential savings that come from the federal government, state governments also offer their own incentives.
-These incentives are an integral part of ensuring that you get as many savings out of your solar installation as possible.
-Let’s go over some of these state-level incentives, which can help you get a better grasp of the potential savings in your area.
+On top of the potential savings from the federal government, state governments also offer incentives.
+These incentives comprise an integral part of ensuring you save the most.
+Let’s go over some of these state-level incentives for a better grasp of the potential savings in your area.

 Nevada Solar Incentives